How Do You Know You’re In A One-Sided Relationship? 13 Signs

 • Is ours a healthy relationship?

 “It’s a give and take, a balance that you need to strike.
-You may end up feeling like you didn’t get anything in return, but you need to figure out whether you put in a tangible effort in or not,” says Dr. Bhonsle.
+You may end up feeling like you didn’t get anything in return, but you need to figure out whether you put in a tangible effort or not,” he adds.

 Does your partner shrug off your opinion like a patch of dirt?
 Do they interrupt you while you talk, and a conversation with them feels like it’s just them waiting so they can start talking again?
-A lack of mutual respect can make any couple frequent the sofa instead of the bed, and it’s a recurring theme in the dynamic in question today.
+These behaviors may seem insignificant but they often stem from a lack of respect.
+When your partner doesn’t respect you, it’s usually one of the signs you mean nothing to him/her because it leads to you becoming progressively irrelevant to their actions, behaviors, and choices.

-Love is supposed to make you feel confident in the bond you share with your partner, not stress you out.
-If a text message like “Listen” from your partner has you fearing the worst, panicking until their next message hits your screen, you’re actually screaming to yourself about how fragile your bond really is.
-You’re always worried your partner is about to break up with you.
+Love is supposed to make you feel secure, but one-sided love has exactly the opposite effect.
+If a text message like “Listen” from your partner has you fearing the worst, panicking until their next message hits your screen, and you’re always worried your partner is about to break up with you, it shows how fragile your relationship really is.

 6. A one-sided relationship may leave you more insecure